 Mike Weedall Author

-I’m honored to have my book published this coming summer.
+I’m honored to have my newest book published and available everywhere.
 The story of the courageous people who self-released from slavery to live free in one of the most inhospitable environments in North America is too little known.

 “War Angel: Korea 1950”